GTANAKA-LAB/DTS-ESN/README.md

   Some python modules, such as numpy, scipy, matplotlib, networkx, are required to run the codes.

   ## Author
-  Gouhei Tanaka, Internationa Research Center for Neurointelligence (IRCN), The University of Tokyo
+  Gouhei Tanaka, International Research Center for Neurointelligence (IRCN), The University of Tokyo

   ## Citation
   G. Tanaka, T. Matsumori, H. Yoshida, K. Aihara, "Reservoir computing with diverse timescales for prediction of multiscale dynamics," arXiv:2108.09446 (Under review for journal publication)